hmarcelodn/vivicloud/README.md

 ## Claritications

 This project is built with simplicity in mind, focusing solely in the problem, using NodeJS and Javscript.
-My straight intuition was brute-force, then lychrel because I though it could bring some benefit and a descending mechanism generating palindromic numbers.
+My straight intuition was brute-force, then lychrel because I though it could bring some benefit or amortized cost and a descending mechanism generating palindromic numbers.
 Every strategy returns the found number and the number of iterations involved to achieve this.

 ## Prerequisites